Published: March 23, 2020

 We are in close contact with all of our partner medical providers, including complex care and home health, to proactively respond to developing conditions.
 Policyholders with employees enrolled in Paradigm’s transitional return to work program should communicate with their MEM case manager or claim representative.
 The program is back open but placement options are limited.

 The Centers for Disease Control and Prevention provide information about groups who are at higher risk for severe illness with COVID-19.
 We encourage individuals to stay informed and follow public health officials’ recommendations to reduce their risk of getting sick.

 To achieve the best medical outcomes, policyholders and injured workers should stay in contact with our case managers and claims team.
 We are committed to helping you navigate this unprecedented healthcare landscape while making socially responsible decisions for our community.
 Each case is different, and we are ready to work with patients, employers and medical providers to ensure each person receives the best possible care.

 With questions or concerns, please reach out to your claims representative.
 Not sure who to contact?
 Use our Contact form.
-For more information about COVID-19 and your work comp policy, see our COVID-19 Frequently Asked Questions.
+For more information about COVID-19 and your work comp policy, see our COVID-19 Resources for Employers.